Interactive Keynote Address

 Sheltered English Instruction

 Designed to establish a learning community through sustained and consistent engagement throughout the year, building trust and laying the groundwork in areas that are critical to the success of all students.
-Three full-day classes for cohorts, tailored to thoroughly investigate how to strategically and thoughtfully plan for instruction so that all students have equitable access to content while developing all of their language skills.
+Each class is tailored to investigate how teachers can strategically and thoughtfully plan for instruction so that all students have equitable access to content while developing all of their language skills.
 Emphasis is placed on implementation as homework will be assigned, and email communication will be encouraged between classes to maintain momentum and accountability.

 Day One